YASH212414/Turbo-C-Interface-Simulation-Using-C/README.md

 Platform - turbo c++

+/// Project Note ///

+In this project, I implemented the code using the C programming language, but saved the files with a .cpp extension, which is traditionally associated with C++ in Turbo C++.
+This decision was made to leverage the improved user interface and enhanced functionality provided by Turbo C++ while maintaining compatibility with C code.
+This approach allowed for better development efficiency and a smoother user experience, given Turbo C++'s superior editor features and debugging capabilities over standard C IDEs.

 Key Features:

 Menu Navigation: The program includes a horizontal menu bar with options such as "File," "Edit," "Search," and more.
 Users can navigate through these options using arrow keys, highlighting the selected item dynamically.